harpojaeger/harpojaeger.github.io/_posts/2008-12-04-a-steak-in-the-matter.md

   - family
   - food
 ---
 I made steak tonight for the first time ever.
 I have eaten many times before, but never made it.
 It turned out rather well.
-I made a dinner of roasted russet and sweet potatoes, and sauteéd the steak with onions.
+I made a dinner of roasted russet and sweet potatoes, and sauted the steak with onions.
 My father assembled a salad at the last minute, as I realized I had neglected to do so.